TiendaNube/api-docs/resources/script.md

 - When we include your script in the store, we will send a `store` parameter with the store id (e.g. `<script type="text/javascript" src="https://myapp.com/new.js?store=1234"></script>`).

+- Tiendanube layouts have [HTML selectors](https://docs.nuvemshop.com.br/help/pontos-de-anchoragem) designed so that applications or external agents can be anchored to the design of each store without having to adapt their code based on each layout.

 Ideally, your javascript should be inside a closure to avoid any conflict:

 ```javascript